Post-mortem photography: Evolving style

 A common pose of the deceased is called the 'Last Sleep', where the deceased's eyes are closed and they lie as though in repose.
-Another popular arrangement was to have the deceased presented seated in a chair or arranged in a portrait to mimic life, because these photographs would serve as their last social presence.
+These photographs would serve as their last social presence.
 In the Victorian era it was common to photograph deceased young children or newborns in the arms of their mother.

 Some images, especially tintypes and ambrotypes have a rosy tint added to the cheeks of the corpse.
 Later photographs show the subject in a coffin, sometimes with a large group of funeral attendees.
 This was especially popular in Europe and less common in the United States.
 Photographs, especially depicting persons who were considered to be very holy lying in their coffins, are still circulated among faithful Eastern Catholic, Eastern Orthodox and Oriental Orthodox Christians.

 Cultural nuance

 United States

 In America, post-mortem photography became an increasingly private practice by the mid-to-late nineteenth century, with discussion moving out of trade journals and public discussion.
 There was a resurgence in mourning tableaux, where the living were photographed surrounding the coffin of the deceased, sometimes having them visible.
 This practice continued until the 1960s.